Skip to main content

 European Exploration (1890s-1920s)

-European explorers and hunters arrived late 19th century, documenting extraordinary wildlife populations whilst commercial hunting decimated some species.
-German colonial authorities established partial game reserve in 1921, recognising ecological importance despite continued hunting pressures threatening lion, elephant, and rhinoceros populations.
+European explorers and hunters arrived late 19th century, documenting extraordinary wildlife populations while commercial hunting decimated some species.
+German colonial authorities established partial game reserve in 1921, recognizing ecological importance despite continued hunting pressures threatening lion, elephant, and rhinoceros populations.

 Park Foundation (1940-1951)